-- Community based preschool speech and language providers (i.e. Neo Kids CTC and Wordplay) will share a copy of their preschool reports with RDSB Speech Language Pathologists for all new 1st year and 2nd year Kindergarten children entering RDSB. - An RDSB Speech Language Pathologist is available to consult with the preschool Speech and Language Pathologist to transfer information upon request. - ◆ A copy of the Preschool Speech Language Pathology report will be forwarded to the school SERT for filing in the OSR. - ◆ The Special Education Coordinator is informed of the children's involvement with the Preschool Speech and Language Services through Preschool Transition Meetings. - ◆ A case conference with the Special Education Coordinator, Board designate, Child and with other service agencies involved (Wordplay, Neo-Kids CTC, Child and Community Resources, Children's Aid Society, etc.) in attendant will be convened for children who may have an exceptionality and require multiple services.
+- Community-based preschool speech and language providers (i.e. NEO Kids CTC, Wordplay) will share a copy of their reports with RDSB Speech Language Pathologists for all kindergarten children entering school in the RDSB. - An RDSB Speech Language Pathologist is available to consult with the Preschool Speech and Language Pathologist to transfer information upon request. - A copy of the Preschool Speech Language Pathology report will be forwarded to the school SERT for filing in the OSR. - The Special Education Coordinator is informed of the children's involvement with the Preschool Speech and Language Services through preschool transition meetings. - A case conference with the Special Education Coordinator, Board designate, and other service agencies involved (i.e., Wordplay, NEO Kids CTC, Child and Community Resources, child protection agencies, etc.) in attendance will be convened for children who may have an exceptionality and require multiple services.